s3rvac/git-branch-viewer/README.md

 name, age, current commit, and commits that have not yet been merged into the master branch.
-If a branch does not have any unmerged commits, it is marked with a red square (usually, such branches can be removed as they contain nothing the is not already in the master branch).
+If a branch does not have any unmerged commits, it is marked with a red square (usually, such branches can be removed as they contain nothing that is not already in the master branch).

 Configuration
 -------------